p5f8/books/01 - The Clean Coder/The Clean Coder.md

 - Do no harm To Function

   As programmers, we want our software to work.
 As ours customers and employers.
   We harm the function of our software when we create bugs.
+  Errors: It won’t ever get to zero, but it is your responsibility to get as close as possible to it.

 - QA Should Find Nothing